-FIELD TYPE EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, mathpostpenalty, math- prepenalty, orphanpenalty, userpenalty and wordpenalty attr node list of attributes penalty number the penalty value
+FIELD TYPE EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, mathpostpenalty, mathprepenalty, orphanpenalty, userpenalty and wordpenalty attr penalty node number list of attributes the penalty value

 The subtypes are just informative and $T_EX$ itself doesn't use them.
 When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.